alfranz/openfaas-fastapi-template/README.md

 # OpenFaas - Python-FastAPI Template

 An OpenFaas template using FastAPI.
-See the deployed live version [here](fastapi.alexfranz.com).
+Find the deployed live demo [here](faasd-demo.alexfranz.com).

 ## Quickstart Guide

-Pull the template first from this Github page:
+Pull the template first from this Github repo using the faas CLI:

 ```
-faas template pull alfranz/openfaas-python3-fastapi-template
+faas template pull alfranz/openfaas-fastapi-template
 ```

 To create a new function:

 ```
-faas new --lang python3-fastapi yournewproject
+faas new --lang dockerfile-fastapi yournewproject
 ```

 Build the function: